huggingface/transformers/docs/source/en/model_doc/gpt2.md

 ## Usage example

-The `generate()` method can be used to generate text using GPT Neo model.
+The `generate()` method can be used to generate text using GPT2 model.

 ```python
 >>> from transformers import AutoModelForCausalLM, AutoTokenizer